wuestkamp/microservice-gcloud-python/README.md

 docker run -it -e AUTH_JSON=$AUTH_JSON factory delete myclustername europe-west3-a
 ```

-Described in this medium article:
+The creation of this repo is described in this medium article:

 https://medium.com/@wuestkamp/container-factory-microservice-python-docker-gcloud-4f6a9132075a

 www.wuestkamp.com